 2013 WILLA Literary Awards Finalist, Women Writing the West

 Colorado Women is the first full-length chronicle of the lives, roles, and contributions of women in Colorado from prehistory through the modern day.
 A national leader in women's rights, Colorado was one of the first states to approve suffrage and the first to elect a woman to its legislature.
 Nevertheless, only a small fraction of the literature on Colorado history is devoted to women and, of those, most focus on well-known individuals.

+The experiences of Colorado women differed greatly across economic, ethnic, and racial backgrounds.
+Marital status, religious affiliation, and sexual orientation colored their worlds and others' perceptions and expectations of them.
 Each chapter addresses the everyday lives of women in a certain period, placing them in historical context, and is followed by vignettes on women's organizations and notable individuals of the time.

 —Pat Pascoe, former Colorado state senator and author of Helen Ring Robinson: Colorado Senator and Suffragist